nsv-format/nsv/README.md

 ### Version compatibility considerations

-The specification itself only uses MAJOR.MINOR format.
-The implementations are encouraged to match major and minor version of the highest specification version they support, leaving patch and other version sections up to them.
+At this point, there is assumed to be only one version `v1`, assumed by default Further extensions would be introduced by adding special flags in the metadata, so, hopefully, one would be enough

 For an implementation to "support" a given spec version, it must
-1. Support **all** required labels
-2. **If** it interprets any optional labels, it must match the semantics described in spec exactly
+1. **If** it interprets any optional labels, it must match the semantics described in spec exactly
-3. Provide a way to view the full list of optional features, with indication of which ones are implemented (in whichever way is appropriate for the technology)
+2. Provide a way to view the full list of optional features, with indication of which ones are implemented (in whichever way is appropriate for the technology)

-Major version bumps are reserved for changes that would break existing implementation.
-A breakage means "the tool cannot interpret the file while omitting its optional labels".
-This would normally be reserved to changes in required label list or general parsing logic changes.

-Minor version bumps would then correspond to changes in optional features.